fhnw-iot-5ibb1/fhnw-iot-project-raspberryreef/README.md

 <img src="Images/Others/ReferenceModel.jpg" width="640"/>

 #### Interface documentation
-RaspberryReef has two interfaces to the www.
-Both use https to send data either ThingSpeak or Twitter.
+RaspberryReef has two interfaces to the world wide web.
+Both use https to send data either to ThingSpeak or to Twitter.
 Since Twitter authentication is quite complicated I used the twitter-lite Node.js library to get it done.

 HTTP API to write ThingSpeak
 ```